The Basement Tapes: Dwarf Music demos and Great White Wonder

 Dylan referred to commercial pressures behind the basement recordings in a 1969 interview with Rolling Stone: "They weren't demos for myself, they were demos of the songs.
 I was being PUSHED again into coming up with some songs.
 You know how those things go."
 In October 1967, a fourteen-song demo tape was copyrighted and the compositions were registered with Dwarf Music, a publishing company jointly owned by Dylan and Grossman.
 Acetates and tapes of the songs then circulated among interested recording artists.

 Peter, Paul and Mary, managed by Grossman, had the first hit with a basement composition when their cover of "Too Much of Nothing" reached number 35 on the Billboard chart in late 1967.
 Ian & Sylvia, also managed by Grossman, recorded "Tears of Rage", "Quinn the Eskimo" and "This Wheel's on Fire".
 In January 1968, Manfred Mann reached number one on the UK singles chart with their recording of "The Mighty Quinn".
-In April, "This Wheel's on Fire", recorded by Julie Driscoll, Brian Auger and the Trinity, hit number five on the UK chart.
-That same month, a version of "You Ain't Goin' Nowhere" by The Byrds was issued as a single.
+In April, "This Wheel's on Fire", recorded by Julie Driscoll with Brian Auger and the Trinity, hit number five on the UK chart.
+That same month, a version of "You Ain't Goin' Nowhere" by the Byrds was issued as a single.
 Along with "Nothing Was Delivered", it appeared on their country-rock album Sweetheart of the Rodeo, released in August.
 The Hawks, officially renamed the Band, recorded "This Wheel's on Fire", "I Shall Be Released" and "Tears of Rage" for their debut album, Music from Big Pink, released in July 1968.
 Fairport Convention covered "Million Dollar Bash" on their 1969 album Unhalfbricking.